iris-edu/mseed2ascii/doc/mseed2ascii.md

 "TA.ELFS..LHZ.R.2006-04-22T153619.000000.txt"
 </pre>

-<p >If the input file name is "-" input Mini-SEED records will be read from standard input.</p>
+<p >If the input file name is "-" input miniSEED records will be read from standard input.</p>

 ## <a id='options'>Options</a>